evakathie/ux-portfolio/projects/jobindex-log-analysis.md

             <li><strong>Electricity, gas, steam etc.</strong>: It seems to be difficult for this industry to find qualified candidates, which is reflected in the complex queries and the high level of filtering.
 This could also explain why few candidates were contacted and the low response rate supports this.</li>
             <li><strong>Manufacture of chemicals</strong>: This industry stands out because recruiters in this industry perform complex searches and use many filters, but still spend little time and are very successful in their inquiries.</li>
             <!--<li><strong>Mining and quarrying</strong>: we assume that it is hard for this industry to find qualified candidates.</li>-->
-            <li><strong>Oil refinery etc.</strong>: The data shows that despite the high level of complexity, little time is spent on recruiting and not many positive responses are received.
+            <li><strong>Oil refinery etc.</strong>: The data shows that despite the high level of complexity, little time is spent on recruiting, and not many positive responses are received.
 This could be explained by a lack of candidates in this industry.</li>
-            <li><strong>Pharmaceuticals</strong>: The data shows that the Pharmaceuticals industry might have high requirements for candidates, which can be seen in the complexity of the queries and the filter usage, while there might be not many available candidates, which explains the low number of contacted candidates as well as the low time spent on recruitment.</li>
+            <li><strong>Pharmaceuticals</strong>: The data shows that the Pharmaceuticals industry might have high requirements for candidates, which can be seen in the complexity of the queries and the filter usage, while there might not be many available candidates, which explains the low number of contacted candidates as well as the low time spent on recruitment.</li>
             <li><strong>Real estate</strong>: The industry is noteworthy because it is the most stable industry in all the research questions.
 Recruiters seem to be able to find a sufficient amount of candidates without a higher-than-average effort for recruiting.</li>
             <li><strong>Residential care</strong>: We suspect that there are not many candidates for too many vacancies in this sector.</li>
-            <li><strong>Telecommunications</strong>: There might be a lot of available candidates in the Telecommunications industry so that recruiters do not have to spend a lot of time and effort on their searches.</li>
+            <li><strong>Telecommunications</strong>: There might be a lot of available candidates in the Telecommunications industry so recruiters do not have to spend a lot of time and effort on their searches.</li>
             <li><strong>Textiles and leather products</strong>: The industry shows a strong commitment from candidates with diverse responses, which, together with the high time spent, could be an indicator of a strategic approach to recruitment.</li>
             <!--<li><strong>Wood and paper products and printing</strong>: our data leads us to the assumption that it might be easy in the Wood and paper products and printing to find relevant candidates.</li>-->
         </ul>